 - Excessive chain stretch or wear on chain drive sprockets

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any new, reinstalled, modified, altered, repaired, or updated crane is required to be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.
+Any new, reinstalled, modified, altered, repaired, or updated crane should be inspected to ensure compliance prior to the first use.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you can even operate the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all parts of the system have been installed properly and functionally-tested.
-These trained technicians must provide a full report on the findings.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
+These trained technicians must provide a full report of the results.
 At Engineered Lifting Systems, our team is proud to have the pertinent crane inspection certifications in place.
 Contact us right away or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Nevada, MO area or elsewhere throughout the Midwest.

 Contact the Leading Overhead Crane Inspectors in Nevada, MO, Throughout the Midwest | Engineered Lifting Systems

 Let our overhead crane inspectors take a look at your overhead crane now.
 Once we are finished, you can get back at it with the peace of mind knowing your overhead crane meets government regulations and your crew is safe to do what they do best.
 An overhead crane at a standstill puts a costly halt to your project, along with your deadline and your bottom line.
 Nobody wants that to happen.

 Since that first day in 2004, we have been providing Nevada, MO and Midwest businesses with OSHA-compliant crane services of all kinds.
 To get started on a quote for overhead crane inspection, contact us or give our experienced specialists a call right away at 866-756-1200 or 866-756-1202.